VSreedharan/reverse-spec/README.md

 ## Why This Matters

 Enterprises inherit legacy systems with incomplete or outdated documentation.
-Before enhancing a system, you need to understand:

-1.  **What does it do?** → PRD (Product Requirements Document)
-2.  **How is it built?** → TSD (Technical Specification Document)

-These two documents form a **baseline**.
-Future enhancements and bug fixes can reference them to understand scope, impact, and context.
+To practice **Spec-Driven Development (SDD)**, you first need a reliable baseline.

+1.  **Baseline:** Extract the current state into a PRD & Tech Spec.
+2.  **Spec Phase:** Update the PRD to reflect the *new* feature (Target State).
+3.  **Task Phase:** Generate tasks to bridge the gap between the Tech Spec (Current State) and the updated PRD (Target State).

 ## Workflow

 ```
 ┌─────────────────┐     ┌─────────────────┐
-│  Existing Code  │────▶│  reverse-spec   │────▶ PRD-[service].md
+│  Existing Code  │────▶│  reverse-spec   │────▶ Baseline PRD
 └─────────────────┘     └─────────────────┘           │
+         │                                            │ (Add Feature)
+         │                                            ▼
+         │                                       Target PRD
          │                                            │
          │              ┌─────────────────┐           │
-         └─────────────▶│  reverse-arch   │────▶ TSD-[service].md
+         └─────────────▶│  reverse-arch   │────▶ Baseline TSD
                         └─────────────────┘           │
                                                       │
                                                       ▼